Do you have ‘super immunity’ after booster, omicron? - NewsBreak

 Do you have ‘super immunity’ after booster, omicron?

-DENVER (KDVR) — As thousands of Coloradans begin to recover from COVID infections contracted in December and January, some are wondering if a breakthrough case leads to “super immunity.”
+DENVER ( KDVR ) — As millions of Americans begin to recover from COVID infections contracted in December and January, some are wondering if a breakthrough case leads to “super immunity.”

-According to data from the Colorado Department of Public Health and Environment, as of Jan.
-2, 550 per 100,000 cases occurred in patients that had been vaccinated against COVID-19.
+A breakthrough COVID-19 case is an infection that occurs with someone who is vaccinated against the virus.

 The question is: If you test positive for COVID after being fully vaccinated and boosted, does it mean you have enhanced immunity and protection from catching it again?
-The FOX31 Problem Solvers posed the question to doctors from three different healthcare groups: National Jewish Health, HealthONE and UCHealth.
+Nexstar’s KDVR posed the question to doctors from three different healthcare groups.

 “There might be a little bit of truth to that,” National Jewish Health pulmonologist Dr. David Beuther said.
-“We’re learning that for at least 90 days there is some immunity against another COVID-19 infection.”2 winners will split $25M Colorado Lottery jackpot: Here’s where they bought their tickets
+“We’re learning that for at least 90 days there is some immunity against another COVID-19 infection.”How long does omicron last on surfaces and in the air?

 When it comes to vacation plans following recovery, he said, “This omicron infection that they just had probably boosted their neutralizing antibodies quite a bit and that means for a period of time, whether it’s weeks or months, they probably have protection against another infection.
 So that was probably really good timing.”